 8 ways I make money from blogging in 2020 (and how it’s changed since 2015)

-My blog is where my biggest audience and (I think!) strongest skills sit, which is why I derive most of my income directly from it.
+My blog is where my biggest audience sits, which is why I derive most of my income directly from it.

 Many content creators, however, are also strong videographers, photographers, public speakers, consultants etc and they may have additional revenue streams from these various skills and additional channels.